Vyncan History, Family Crest & Coats of Arms

-Migration of the Vyncan family to the New World and Oceana
+Migration of the Vyncan family

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Vyncans were some of the first of the immigrants to arrive in North America: Adrian Vincent settled in New England in 1633; Henry Vincent settled in Virginia in 1635; John Vincent settled in Jamaica in 1663; John Vincent settled in Maryland in 1726.